Contents

 Reviews are a great way for customers to express their experiences with products or services they have used.
 This helps potential customers make decisions regarding purchases while also providing helpful feedback to businesses about their offerings.

-The surge of UGC has been inspired by platforms allowing users to showcase their creativity and connecting them with a massive audience.
+The surge of UGC has been inspired by platforms that allow users to showcase their creativity and connect them with a massive audience.
 TikTok is one example of this, resulting in UGC becoming a go-to tactic for businesses seeking to reach new customers.

 This isn’t surprising, considering that 74% of customers use social media to aid their shopping decisions.
 This has fuelled the growth in content created by influencers, which typically promote products with links to discounts, competitions, or affiliate programs.